-The Government is providing funding to local councils so that they can provide a discount worth up to £1,500 a year for 2 years from 1 April 2017, to office space occupied by local newspapers.
-This is up to a maximum of one discount per local newspaper title and per hereditament, and up to state aid limits.
-The relief will be delivered through local authority discretionary discount powers (under section 47(3) of the Local Government Finance Act 1988).
-Eligibility criteria for this relief are set out in a guidance note: “The case for a business rates relief for local newspapers”, which can be obtained here:
+The Government is providing funding to Local Councils so that they can provide a discount worth up to £1,500 a year on office space occupied by local newspapers.
+This was due to run for 2 years from 1st April 2017.
+At Autumn Budget 2018, the Government extended the scheme for an additional year (2019/20).
+This scheme provides up to a maximum of one discount per local newspaper title and per hereditament, and up to state aid limits.
+The relief will be delivered through Local Authority discretionary discount powers (under section 47(3) of the Local Government Finance Act 1988).
+Eligibility criteria for this relief is set out in a guidance note: “The case for a Business Rates relief for local newspapers”, which can be obtained here:

 The Council has discretion to award rate relief where a business is experiencing hardship.
 This relief will only be awarded if it is believed to be in the interest of the Oldham Council’s taxpayers.
 If your business is suffering hardship that has been caused through exceptional circumstances you may be entitled to relief up to 100%.
 For further details of how to apply for Hardship Relief please contact, the Oldham Councils Business Rates Department.

 Certain types of business in rural villages, with a population below 3,000 may qualify for rate relief of 50%.

 Businesses that qualify for this relief are:

 - The sole general store or food shop in the village (if it has a rateable value of less than £8,500)